shawenyao/jekyll-now/_posts/2020-10-11-Dynamics-of-Liquidity-Pool-Retruns-A-Uniswap-Example.md

 ## Conclusions

-Investors shouldn't care how much fee the AMM protocol charges for each transaction.
+A mean-variance investors shouldn't care how much fee the AMM protocol charges for each transaction.

 ## References
 Uniswap.
 2020. "[How Uniswap works](https://uniswap.org/docs/v2/protocol-overview/how-uniswap-works/)"